AEPD - PS/00324/2020

 Holding[edit | edit source]

-Considering the evidence available, the AEPD held that the action of the defendant violated the principle of confidentiality established in Article 5 (1)(f) GDPR by sending an email containing the claimant’s personal data without the claimant’s authorisation for doing so, and decided to impose a fine of €10,000 on the defendant.
+Considering the evidence available, the AEPD held that the action of the defendant violated the principle of confidentiality established in Article 5 (1)(f) GDPR by sending an email containing the data subject's personal data without authorisation for doing so, and decided to impose a fine of €10,000 on the defendant.

 - The local scope of processing concerned by the defendant

 - The volume of data subject affected.
-In this instance, one person was affected, the claimant.
+In this instance, only one person was affected.

 - There is no evidence of actions taken by the defendant to mitigate the damage suffered by the affected data subject and to prevent recurrence as the defendant did not respond to the request of information made by the AEPD, this also reveals the absence of cooperation of the defendant with the supervisory authority, in order to remedy the infringement and mitigate its possible adverse effects.